Why Choose Geography

 In geography, you can develop maps of hazardous areas and come up with suitability analyses for development.
 Or you can evaluate how new roads might affect people, land uses, and the natural environment.
 You can learn how to decide where to locate a new store or tourist attraction or recreational facility.
 You can analyze water pollution and soil erosion and relate their conditions to land use, both past and present.
 In geography, through the application of Geographic Information Systems and remote sensing tools, you will develop the analytical and computer skills to evaluate patterns of social, economic, political, and environmental characteristics to answer the questions above.
 And, yes, there are jobs for geographers!

-In the Department of Geography, Planning and Environment we offer degree programs and are active in research in these areas:
+In the Department of Geography, Planning and Environment we are active in research in these areas: